UKCloud/documentation/articles/openshift/oshift-how-v4-update.md

 ### Mandatory updates

-We require customers to remain no further than 1 minor version behind the latest release.
-This means when 4.x is released you will need to be running 4.x-1 minimum.
-We ask this so we can ensure that security and bug fixes are applied in a timely manner to minimise any risk to your applications.
-If you are still running 4.x-2 or greater 2 weeks after the release of 4.x then we will reach out to arrange an upgrade.
-If a month after the release of 4.x the update has not been applied then UKCloud will initiate this on behalf of customers.
+We require customers to remain no further than one (1) minor version behind the latest release.
+This means when 4.x is released you must be running 4.x-1 at a minimum.
+This ensures that we can apply security and bug fixes in a timely manner to minimise any risk to your applications.
+If you're still running 4.x-2 or older two weeks after the release of 4.x, we'll reach out to arrange an upgrade.
+If a month after the release of 4.x the update has not been applied, UKCloud will initiate the update on behalf of the customer.

 ## Further information

 For some additional information regarding upgrading a cluster, see the following OpenShift documentation:

 - <https://docs.openshift.com/container-platform/4.7/updating/updating-cluster-between-minor.html>

 - <https://docs.openshift.com/container-platform/4.7/updating/updating-cluster.html>

 - <https://docs.openshift.com/container-platform/4.7/updating/updating-cluster-cli.html>

 ## Feedback